-- Overseen by the Health and Safety Committee. - Clear policies and procedures exist that comply with legislation to ensure the safety of the employees and customers. - Health and safety training is provided to employees on a continuous basis. - Audit programme and inspection regimes are in place. - ISO18001 safety management system in place.
+- Overseen by the Health and Safety Committee. - Clear policies and procedures exist that comply with legislation to ensure the safety of the employees and customers. - Safety Health and Improvement Plan. - Health and safety training is provided to employees on a continuous basis. - Enhanced audit programme and inspection regimes are in place. - ISO45001 safety management system in place.